Naruto: Shippuden season 15

 The episodes for the fifteenth season of the anime series Naruto: Shippuden are based on Part II for Masashi Kishimoto's manga series.
-The season focuses the battle between Naruto Uzumaki and Madara Uchiha.
+The season focuses the battle between Naruto Uzumaki and the Five Kage against Madara Uchiha.
 The episodes are directed by Hayato Date, and produced by Pierrot and TV Tokyo.
 The season aired from July 2013 to January 2014.

 The English dub of the season began airing on Neon Alley on November 28, 2015 until episode 338 on March 25, 2016, when the digital platform was beginning its shutdown and removed the anime from its rotation.
 The season would make its English television debut on Adult Swim's Toonami programming block and premiere from December 13, 2020 to July 4, 2021.
 By May 2021 at episode 339, Adult Swim began showing the never before aired dubbed episodes.

 The DVD collection was released on March 5, 2014 under the title of The Fourth Great Ninja War - Sasuke and Itachi (忍界大戦・サスケとイタチ, Ninkai Taisen - Sasuke to Itachi).